 - Please note: The mission is timed to coincide with the Solar Show Africa in Johannesburg 31st March – 1st April, which provides an opportunity for you to meet and network with South African sustainable energy professionals.
 SMES who are selected will be required to fund their own delegate passes to the Solar Show Africa.

-Expressions of Interest close at midday Friday 14th February 2020.
+midday Friday 14th February 2020.
 Successful applicants will be informed by 28th February.